 Don’t push yourself over the edge.
 You don’t need to do that.
 So give yourself a break.

-It looks like video calls, it’s not going anywhere, so I urge you to make the most out of this video and also check out my other posts about 1) how I deal with concentration fatigue, 2) how I set up video call and 3) how you can also help other people to be able to talk to you if they are d/Deaf or hard of hearing because there are ways around that, and right now we all need that if we’re going to be video calling all the time.
+It looks like video calls, it’s not going anywhere, so I urge you to make the most out of this video and also check out my other posts about 1) how I deal with concentration fatigue, 2) how I set up video call and 3) how you can also help other people to be able to talk to you if they are deaf or hard of hearing because there are ways around that, and right now we all need that if we’re going to be video calling all the time.

 Hopefully this video will not just help you, but also make you aware that this is a thing that has existed for a long time and it also will hopefully give you an awareness that this is what I and many people who are deaf and hard of hearing go through on a daily basis.

-This is especially the cae when there are other people around and you have to listen intensely and you have to focus so hard when that person’s speaking even if it’s something like trying to work out lip reading, what’s that person trying to say?
+This is especially the case when there are other people around and you have to listen intensely and you have to focus so hard when that person’s speaking even if it’s something like trying to work out lip reading, what’s that person trying to say?
 And it’s just so, so hard.
 It’s so, so exhausting.

 So hopefully, having gone through it yourself, you’ve got an awareness of what it feels like on a day-to-day basis outside video calling and I’m glad you do now.
 I’m glad you get an experience because it means that you have that awareness.